Luke-G/UnofficialFSLabsAutoDownloader/README.md

 There are no guarantees on the stability of this tool, it isn't very resilient as it just works on my machine which was the end goal.

+### Use at your own risk.
+At this stage I will not provide any support for this.

 Feel free to take this and modify it further, perhaps even configure it to automatically run the installers!

 I have no affiliation with FlightSimLabs and as I have tried to make clear throughout the various names, this is not an official piece of software.
 That said, I hope you find some use of this.